aledgriffiths79/cookbook/README.md

 ## Testing

 I have tested the application manually on the basis of going over my UX section and ensure they all work as intended with the project providing an easy and straightforward way for the users to achieve their goals.
-The index and recipes page is tested by going from one page to the other and seeing if it loads correctly.
+The index/recipes/add_recipe page is tested by going from one page to the other and seeing if it loads correctly.
 The **add recipe** page is tested by checking the recipe is entered, the page re-directs and the new recipe is present on the **recipes page**

 The recipe page is tested by searching any of the recipes displayed and picking a recipe and then going to that recipe details page and checking that the contents are there.